rafinskipg/git-changelog/README.md

 * **branch** : The name of the branch.
 Defaults to ` `
 * **repo_url** : The url of the project.
 For issues and commits links.
 Defaults to `git config --get remote.origin.url`
+* **provider** : Optional field, the provider is calculated from the repo_url, but can also be passed as config parameter.
+Values available: gitlab, github, bitbucket.
 * **version_name**: The version name of the project.
 * **file**: The name of the file that will be generated.
 Defaults to `CHANGELOG.md`,
 * **template**: The template for generating the changelog.
 It defaults to the one inside this project (/templates/template.md)